-If you prefer to communicate in a language other than English, you are entitled to language services that will allow you to access documents and other communications in your language at every stage of the EA program.
+You are entitled to language assistance that will allow you to access documents and other communications in your language at every stage of the EA program.

-Federal and state civil rights laws require DHCD to make sure that EA families with limited English proficiency can access the EA program.
-You are limited English proficient if you do not speak, read, write or understand English very well, and prefer to communicate with DHCD in your primary language.
-When you apply for EA, DHCD should ask you which language you prefer to communicate in.
+Federal and state civil rights laws require EOHLC to make sure that EA families with limited English proficiency can access the EA program.
+You are considered limited English proficient if you do not speak, read, write or understand English very well, and prefer to communicate with EOHLC in your primary language.
+When you apply for EA, EOHLC should ask you which language you prefer to communicate in.
 If you are not asked, tell the worker if you prefer to communicate in a language other than English.
-DHCD will have cards that allow you to point to your language.
-You will also be given a one page sheet with language access information in other languages.
+EOHLC will have cards that allow you to point to your language.
+You will also be given a one-page sheet with language access information in other languages.

-If you speak Spanish, Haitian Creole, Arabic, Amharic, Portuguese or Cape Verdean Creole, you have the right to receive important EA documents in your language, such as application materials, shelter rules, and noncompliance and termination notices.
-DHCD will only translate the standardized portions of the documents into your language.
-You may ask DHCD or shelter workers for interpretation of any untranslated portions of important documents.
+If you speak Spanish, Haitian Creole, Arabic, Amharic, Portuguese, or Cape Verdean Creole, you have the right to receive important EA documents in your language, such as application materials, shelter rules, and noncompliance and termination notices.
+(Please note that as of September 2022, not all of the important documents have been translated into Amharic and Cape Verdean Creole.)
+EOHLC will only translate the standardized portions of the documents into your language, which means any narrative portions will not be translated.
+You may ask EOHLC or shelter workers for interpretation of any untranslated portions of important documents.

-- DHCD and shelter staff cannot ask friends, family members, children, or other shelter residents to interpret, unless it is an emergency.
+- EOHLC and shelter staff cannot ask your friends, family members, children, or other shelter residents to interpret, unless it is an emergency.
 You may ask for a professional interpreter even if you, a friend, or family member speaks some English.

-- DHCD has issued a Language Access Plan with more detailed information about language services.
-The Plan (together with exhibits), rules for DHCD and shelter staff, complaint forms, and training materials are available on DHCD's website.
+- EOHLC has issued a Language Access Plan with more detailed information about language services.
+The plan (together with exhibits), rules for EOHLC and shelter staff, complaint forms, and training materials, are available on EOHLC’s website.

-- DHCD has appointed a Language Access Coordinator who can answer any questions and resolve issues related to language services.
-You may also file a language access complaint with the Language Access Coordinator, using the form on the DHCD website.
+- EOHLC has appointed a Language Access Coordinator who can answer any questions and resolve issues related to language services.